 The hike begins just beyond the Bear Lake Ranger Station.
 As the trail circles around the subalpine lake it passes through a forest of spruce, fir, lodgepole pine and aspen.

 The aspen arrived in this area as a result of a large forest fire that took place in 1900.
 Summer picnickers along the Bear Lake shore built a campfire to heat-up a pot of coffee.
 Thinking that the fire was out after dousing it with water, the group left the area.
 However, a nearby log had ignited and slowly smoldered, until strong winds fanned it into a full-fledged forest fire that would sweep through the entire Glacier Gorge area.
 The "Big Fire", or "Bear Lake Fire", burned for two months, and was so hot that it cracked granite boulders in some areas.

 As you proceed around the lake you'll likely notice that many of the lodgepole pines in this area are dead, or are in the process of dying.
 This is a result of the mountain pine beetle infestation that's had a profound impact on forests throughout the Rocky Mountains.

 Near the beginning of the loop, along the eastern shore of the lake, you'll have a commanding view of Hallett Peak.

-As you proceed along to the north side of the lake you'll have a spectacular view of Half Mountain and Longs Peak.
+As you proceed along to the north side of the lake you'll have a spectacular view of Half Mountain sitting just in front of Longs Peak.